All times are good for those who know how to work and have the tools to do so.

 For warranty reasons, we do not sell tatakinomi of any kind with handles of ebony or rosewood.
 They are too easily and irreparably cracked/damaged if struck with a steel hammer.
 Professionals will not purchase, and we will not sell, such silly tools.

 While it has not been a problem so far, importation of some exotic hardwoods such as Brazilian rosewood into the United States can be a problem, according to the guitar makers I know and information on the infallible internet (ツ).
 If you order handles made from these woods, please be aware that you become the responsible importer once such materials cross into the jurisdiction of your local Customs Office.
 They may confiscate your tools or levy fines.
 The risk is all yours.
 That said, it has not been a problem so far.

-On the other hand, we have experienced difficulties and customs duties in only two countries, namely Spain, which is notorious for once charging confiscatory import duties on gunpowder and cannonballs brought into Spain by Great Britain to free that country from Napolean’s armies during the French occupation.
+On the other hand, we have experienced difficulties with customs in only two countries, namely Spain, which is notorious for once charging confiscatory import duties on the gunpowder and cannonballs brought into Spain by Great Britain to free that country from Napolean’s armies during the French occupation.
 Spanish customs is famous as a criminal racket.

 Australia was brutally difficult on one occasion, but that incident may have been driven more by dazzling government incompetence rather than enforcement of the country’s importation laws.

 For standard oirenomi and other tatakinomi intended to be struck with a steel hammer, either White Oak or Red Oak are entirely adequate and cost-effective.
 White Oak is a little stronger, but its appearance does not improve with use or age.
 Red Oak is not quite as dense and strong, but it is sufficient for these chisels and looks better over time.

 For wider Atsunomi and Mukomachinomi (mortise chisels) which will see heavy use, White Oak is the best choice due to its higher density and superior strength.